Find rest and spiritual renewal

 This is a six-week seminar on the Benedictine spiritual practices that enable us to live out the Gospel of transformation in companionship with Jesus Christ.
 Benedictine prayer and spirituality are the backbone of the Book of Common Prayer and therefore shape our belief and understanding.
 In the class we will explore the spiritual practices of worship, the Daily Office, Lectio Divina, prayer, stewardship, the baptismal covenant, our parish covenant, mission, and vision; we will also introduce how to establish a rule of life, and discuss the importance of the gifts of listening and hospitality in community.
 This class is foundational for understanding the mission and vision of All Saints’ and everyone is welcome to participate.
 If you are seeking to become a member of All Saints’ we highly encourage you to attend.
 The class is held once or twice a year.
 Watch for announcements.
 Facilitated by Rev. Amber.

 Seeking God Together

-Cynthia Wigdahl, a spiritual director and lay minister, introduces and facilitates the experiential practice of listening prayer in an eight-week group setting offered once or twice a year.
+A spiritual director introduces and facilitates the experiential practice of listening prayer in an eight-week group setting offered once or twice a year.
 By becoming comfortable with silence, receiving the other in radical hospitality and loving kindness, and accepting our life-long opportunities for growth—we better orient toward the transformative journey of going deeper with God and each other in community.
 Participants learn to pay attention to the movement of the Spirit in our everyday lives as we share and listen to our questions and experiences of God.
 Listening well to God first, draws us into better listening with each other.
 Prior participation in Seeking God, Seeking Christ and Centering Prayer are highly recommended.

 Centering Prayer Group